MikhailSorokin/Assignment-5---Mikhail-Sorokin-and-Ruoyu-Lei/README.md

 # SAH

 SAH has been implemented, but is restricted to be only applied on a few models.
-Take the cude as an example.
+Take the cube as an example.